24.03.2011 / 16:24 CET

 Member states and European Commission will meet tomorrow to discuss fate of thousands of Africans who have fled Libya.

+A number of Africans who have fled the violence in Libya but cannot return to their home countries may soon be allowed to travel to the EU, Cecilia Malmström, the European commissioner for home affairs, has said.
 Speaking to reporters after returning from Egypt today (24 March), Malmström said that several member states were willing to consider relocating Eritreans, Sudanese and Ethiopians who are unable to return home for fear of persecution.
 She said that “a few thousand” Africans, most of them from Eritrea, were stranded in Tunisia and up to 270 were in Egypt.

 Malmström announced that the European Commission would hold an exploratory meeting tomorrow with member states and the United Nations refugee agency, the UNHCR.